Mac-FF/AKAZE-with-SVM-Classifier/README.md

 ## Dataset Format

 Scripts support PNG and JPG images.
-The dataset should be structured as follows:
+The example dataset can be structured as follows:

 ```
 dataset/
+│── <test>/
+│   ├── image1.jpg
+│   ├── image2.jpg
+│   ├── ...
+│── <train>/
 	│── <positive>/
 	│   ├── image1.jpg
 	│   ├── image2.jpg
+	│   ├── ...
 	│── <negative>/
 	│   ├── image1.jpg
 	│   ├── image2.jpg
+	│   ├── ...
 ...
 ```

 ## Results

-The results are saved in yml and json files.
+The results are saved in yml (svm model) and json (result of train and classification) files.

+The scripts also save partial photos in dirs: "train_debug" and "classify_debug"